webwurst/timoni/docs/controller/specs.md

 - Fetches the artifact metadata (OCI manifest) for the specified tag from the container registry.
 - Downloads the OCI artifact layers if they are not already cached.
 - Extracts the OCI artifact contents to a temporary directory.
-- Reads the project's CUE definition and validates the files referenced by each component.
+- Reads the Project's CUE definition and validates the files referenced by each component.
 - Determines the parallelization factor and the order in which the components will be reconciled.
 - Starts the reconciliation of each component in parallel.
 - When all components are reconciled, an event is emitted, and the Project's Status is updated to reflect